ivan-cukic/wallabag-ui/README.md

 most important ones.

 This is the reason why this project (codename Freerange Walrus) was born.
-The focus of the project is to provide a complete single-user bookmarking system.
+The focus of the project is to provide a complete tag-oriented single-user bookmarking system.

+The main aims of the project:

-- Provide a tag-based bookmark listing (something that is still missing in Wallabag 2.x)
+- Provide a tag-based bookmark listing
+  (something that is still missing in Wallabag 2.x)
+- Easy bookmark tagging
 - Provide different layouts when listing the bookmarks (the default Wallabag UI provides only the card layout)

+This project is **not** about:

+- Providing the whole reimplementation of Wallabag.
+  You still need a Wallabag instance installed;
+- Providing user authentication
+  (you can do this with HTTP auth mechanism if you need it)
+- It provides no API for 3rd party applications (Wallabag already provides this)

 Release
 -------